boltpius/boltpius/README.md

 ###

-<h2 align="left">Hi there! 👋 I'm Pius,<br><br><br>I am a dynamic and versatile professional with a strong background in computer science and a genuine passion for technology.
+<p align="left">Hi there! 👋 I'm Pius,<br><br><br>I am a dynamic and versatile professional with a strong background in computer science and a genuine passion for technology.
 With experience as a DevOps Engineer, I have successfully driven innovation and efficiency across diverse industries.
 I am a quick learner with an insatiable curiosity, adept at leveraging a wide range of tech tools and practices.
 My exceptional customer service is complemented by a steadfast commitment to problem-solving.
-I am eager to contribute to a forward-thinking organization that values innovation and continuous improvement with an "automate everything" mindset.</h2>
+I am eager to contribute to a forward-thinking organization that values innovation and continuous improvement with an "automate everything" mindset.</p>

 ###